joshuatrobertson/Group1Project/Report/02-System-Implementation/README.md

 ##### Measuring the Users Score

 As we planned to have two rounds, one with and one without distractions we needed a way to quantitatively differentiate between rounds.
 For this, we decided to use time to completion as a metric of user score.
-To implement this a function called startTimer() was created, which used JavaScripts built in setInterval() to calculate the time in seconds and the users first and second round score was placed into seperate variables to be picked up by the backend.
+To implement this a function called `startTimer()` was created, which used JavaScripts built in `setInterval()` to calculate the time in seconds and the users first and second round score was placed into seperate variables to be picked up by the backend.

 ##### Distractions
 For the distraction elements of the game we decided to go with both visual and auditory distractions following feedback from the user survey.
 Having more than one distraction also aligns with the literature review, in that attention is a finite resource and the brain can only devote attention to a limited number of stimuli.

 ###### Visual Distractions
 For the visual distractions, we decided to go with current news to align with what people might encounter during lockdown.
 To implement this, a new component 'news-api' was created an angular card was created using News API [News API, 2021] to pull contempory articles.
 The card pulls an image, title and description which is placed inside of an angular card.
+For the articles, we randomly chose from the 3 most recent sources using the function getRandomNumber()
+'''js
+getRandomNumber(min, max): number {
+   return Math.random() * (max - min) + min;
+ }
+'''
-For the articles, we randomly chose from the 3 most recent sources to add some randomness between users and picked what we deemed the most contentious or attention grabbing news sources.
+ to add some randomness between users and picked what we deemed the most contentious or attention grabbing news sources.
 An example of the news card can be seen below.

 <p align="center">